pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 While adoption records are generally considered to be private or sealed, the state of Pennsylvania provides access to these records to adoptees who meet specific eligibility requirements.
 As per Pennsylvania state laws, adult adoptees (18 years or older) may obtain copies of adoption records upon request.

-Contained in most adoption records are identifying information about the adoptee and their birth and adoptive parents, information of the adoption agency involved in the process, birth information of the adoptee (if known) and details of the adoption finalization.
+Contained in most adoption records are identifying information about the adoptee and their birth and adoptive parents, information about the adoption agency involved in the process, birth information of the adoptee (if known), and details of the adoption finalization.

 Department of Health